ildarmgt/BitcoinNameSystem/README.md

 Not all rules in code are yet in final version as more complicated rules are introduced and lifecycle logic flow is in flux while searching for most effective and generalized ways to implement those rules.

-Until I copy all rules here, basic premise is:
+Basic premise is:

+- domain-name-to-forwarding look-up is one way - a hash of the domain name is inserted into anyone-can-spend p2wsh script to determine a unique notification address for that domain name.
+  This makes it easy to check domain state, harder to find out what domain tx belongs to.

-- Only have to request tx history for a single address per domain name.
+- Only have to request tx history for a single "notification" address per domain name to have everything you need to derive state of key/value pairs for forwarding.
-  This should simplify the task for API & SPV/Neutrino clients
+  Tx history is often indexed by address so should simplify the task for full nodes (w/ esplora), API, and SPV/Neutrino clients.

-- Anyone can spend outputs used for that, so require cleanup of utxo for it to count.
+- Anyone can spend outputs used for notificaiton address, so require cleanup of your own notification utxo for commands to count.

-- domain-name-to-forwarding look-up is one way - a hash of the domain name is used to determine a unique address via the a hash function - easy to do, hard to find what was hashed.

-- ~1 year of blocks duration, ~24 hour of blocks challenge period with clean up & reimbersement required.
+- Currently with ~2 years of blocks duration for ownership, ~24 hour of blocks challenge period with clean up & reimbersement of previous bidders required.

-- Burns are kept small but non-0 (for miners) and at least double on each challenge.
+- Burns are kept small but non-zero (no free lunch for miners) and at least double the amount required for each successful challenge.

 Tons more stuff to list here and do in the app.